Welcome Center & Curiosity Shop

-Current featured community artists are Mary Claire Roe, Joanne Viviano, and Ken Dick.
+Current featured community artists are Joanne Viviano, Ken Dick, and Molly Carroll.

 Joanne Viviano, Jewelry by Snookie.
 Joanne started her creative journey over 20 years ago after her first class in metalsmithing at the Toledo Museum of Art, then studied design at the University of Toledo.
 Currently, she uses an array of metals as a medium to express herself by forming with tools and hammer by bending, cutting, and soldering into handcrafted pieces to be displayed or worn.